uf2121/alt-mobility-assignment/Task/Readme.md

 Payment success and failure rates were examined.
 Nevertheless, in all months, the data appears to record zero successful or failed transactions in the given dataset.

-Observations from Customer Retention Analysis Retention Rates:
+Observations from Customer Retention Analysis:

+Retention Rates:

 The customer retention rates decline sharply after the first purchase month for all cohorts.